The L Word season 6

 The sixth and final season of The L Word started airing on January 18, 2009 and ended its original run on March 8 of the same year.
 8 episodes were produced instead of 12.

 Episodes

 Production

 Showtime confirmed a sixth and final season for The L Word.
 Unlike the show's previous seasons, it only lasted 8 episodes to conclude the show with 71 episodes in total.
 Studio executives commented on the longevity of the show, with the Showtime president of entertainment Robert Greenblatt saying that The L Word has "surpassed its niche as a gay show".
 The sixth season premiered on January 18, 2009 and ended its original run on March 8 of the same year.
 Producers and writers of The L Word took viewers' opinions regarding the final season’s episodes.

 Before airing the show, Creator Ilene Chaiken denied reports of socialite Paris Hilton guest starring on an interview on gaydarnation.com.
-Ilene Chaiken said in an interview with the New York Post Magazine that she had offered DJ Samantha Ronson a guest spot in Season 6 but Ronson declined as she was busy.
 In July 2008, it was confirmed that Elizabeth Berkley would star as Kelly Wentworth (née Freemont) in a multi-episode arc of the final season.